amadeus/DynamicTextarea-Mootools-Class/README.md

 DynamicTextarea
 ===========
 Purpose: Provides a lightweight plugin for the textarea tag that dynamically resizes based on its content that has no UI glitches or quirks.
-MooTools 1.3 compatible!
+MooTools 1.3 only!

 [Demo](http://enmassellc.com/misc/dynamicTextarea.html "Demo")